rbisdorff/Digraph3/docSphinx/pearls.rst

        en9 criterion of objective Env 6
       Total weight: 24.00 (4 criteria)

-In this example, we face seven decision alternatives that are assessed with respect to three *equally important* decision objectives concerning: first, an *economical* aspect with a coalition of three performance criteria of significance weight 8, secondly, a *societal* aspect with a coalition of two performance criteria of significance weight 12, and thirdly, an *environmental* aspect with a coalition four performance criteria of significance weight 6.
+In this example (see :numref:`3ObjExample`), we face seven decision alternatives that are assessed with respect to three *equally important* decision objectives concerning: first, an *economical* aspect with a coalition of three performance criteria of significance weight 8, secondly, a *societal* aspect with a coalition of two performance criteria of significance weight 12, and thirdly, an *environmental* aspect with a coalition four performance criteria of significance weight 6.

 The question we tackle is the following: How *dependent* on the actual values of the significance weights appears the corresponding bipolar-valued outranking digraph ?
 In the previous section, we assumed that the criteria significance weights were random variables.
 Here, we shall assume that we know for sure only the preordering of the significance weights.
-In our example we see indeed three increasing weight equivalence classes.
+In our example we see indeed three increasing weight equivalence classes (:numref:`weightsPreorder`).

 .. code-block:: pycon
    :linenos: